Christianity in the United States: Early colonial period

+Dutch colonies

 The Dutch founded the colony of New Netherland in 1624; they established the Dutch Reformed Church as the colony's official religion in 1628.
 When Sweden established New Sweden in the Delaware River Valley in 1638, Church of Sweden was the colony's religion.

+In 1657, some thirty residents of the small settlement at Flushing petitioned Director-General of New Netherland Peter Stuyvesant requesting an exemption to his ban on Quaker worship.
+The Flushing Remonstrance is considered a precursor to the United States Constitution's provision on freedom of religion in the Bill of Rights.